 New England & Canada 5 Star Cruise

-Kick off your holiday with a night in the dazzling city of New York, where bright lights and iconic landmarks set the stage for an unforgettable journey.
-Then, set sail on a five-star cruise up the scenic East Coast, stopping in historic Boston and charming Rhode Island before venturing north to the breathtaking landscapes of Canada.
+Set sail on a five-star nine-night cruise up the scenic USA East Coast, from historic Boston and visiting charming Portland before venturing north to the breathtaking landscapes of Canada.
+Featuring an overnight stay in stunning Charlottetown on Prince Edward Island.
 This voyage offers the perfect blend of urban excitement, coastal beauty, and world-class comfort.

 What's Included